leangjia/blender_docs/manual/modeling/meshes/editing/subdividing/subdivide.rst

     Then, the "middle" edge is subdivided, affecting its new "sub-quad" as described above for only one edge.
 - When a face of a :term:`quad` is selected, the face is subdivided into four smaller quads.
-- When a face of an :term:`n-gon` is selected, the individual edges will be subdivided and they will stay the same.
+- When a face of an :term:`n-gon` is selected, the individual edges will be subdivided and the face will remain unsubdivided.